 - Do not park on landscaping.
 Keep your property free from holes, ruts and excavations.

 - Remove standing water from your property.
 Standing water often accumulates in children’s toys and pools, buckets, unopened pools and pool covers.
 It can attract mosquitoes that may carry the West Nile and other viruses.

 - A City bylaw protects trees on private property.
 Before you remove any trees from your property, please contact the Parks Maintenance and Operations Division at 905.874.2906.

-The City does not allow you to store on residential property cars that don’t work or that someone has abandoned.
-Twice each year, the City's Enforcement staff look for these vehicles and issues orders to the property owners to remove or repair them.
-The City's Enforcement staff also respond when people complain about these vehicles.
+The City does not allow you to store cars on residential property that don’t work or someone has abandoned.
+Twice each year, the City's Enforcement team looks for these vehicles and issues orders to the property owners to remove or repair them.
+The City's Enforcement team also responds when people complain about these vehicles.
 If you don’t remove these vehicles after the City has ordered you to do so, the City will remove them at your expense.
 The City may also prosecute you, which may result in a court requiring you to pay both a fine and the City’s cost of removing the vehicles.